Jack takes a look at good sales practice looks like and gives his three top tools that help YellowDog sell.

-Here’s the top 3 tools, in no order, that we use to sell YellowDog with pride.
+Here are our top 3 tools, in no order, that we use to sell YellowDog with pride.

-I use Linkedin to find out who I’d like to connect with, rather than using it to connect.
+I use LinkedIn to find out who I’d like to connect with, rather than using it to connect.

-That rule doesn’t work for everyone but I’d rather have 140 linkedin connections and 1000 phone numbers than the other way around.
+That rule doesn’t work for everyone but I’d rather have 140 LinkedIn connections and 1,000 phone numbers than the other way around.

 I don’t hide my privacy when I am looking at people I think YellowDog could help.
 I want them to know I am interested in them because I am.
 They may take a look at my experience or click through to our product website; it could start a period of research for them from almost nothing.

-It is better to spend 30 minutes working out who the key people are in a business from their website and Linkedin rather than having an awkward conversation (or ten) with a receptionist in an effort to find out ‘who would be the best person to speak to’ or ask to be put through to ‘the business owner’.
+It is better to spend 30 minutes working out who the key people are in a business from their website and LinkedIn rather than having an awkward conversation (or ten) with a receptionist in an effort to find out ‘who would be the best person to speak to’ or ask to be put through to ‘the business owner’.
 It doesn’t work and gets you hated.

 Email Hunter, as its name suggests, hunts out and provides email addresses.
-There is, as with Linkedin, a paid version but the free version is pretty beefy if used wisely.
+There is, as with LinkedIn, a paid version but the free version is pretty beefy, if used wisely.

 It is simple but a really nice way to get contact information without intruding unnecessarily on the business you’d like to speak to.
-Its plugin for Google Chrome and Linkedin is the best way to get information without toggling through separate web pages.
+Its plugin for Google Chrome and LinkedIn is the best way to get information without toggling through separate web pages.